myacxy/DxT/README.md

 DashClock × Twitch
 ==================

-This is the repository for DashClock × Twitch, an extension for DashClock on Android.
+This is the repository for DashClock × Twitch (D×T), an extension for DashClock on Android.
 The extension enables and simplifies the monitoring of your followed Twitch channels.

 Features
 ========